46 Free Donation Receipt Templates (501c3, Non-Profit)

 Statement regarding exchange for contributions

-The IRS expects a statement regarding exchange for contributions in the donation receipt.
+The IRS expects a statement regarding exchange for contributions in the receipt.
 The charity should simply state and admit to some of the benefits acquired from the contribution and not necessarily describe such benefits.
 For example, in the case of an educational institution, this could be stated; nothing was given in exchange for the benefits enjoyed.

 The value of goods provided by charity to the donor

-Failed Donation Receipts
+Failed Receipts

 For various reasons the transactions from donors to the charity may be unsuccessful, if this happens, the charity must inform the donor.
 The charity may miss out on some information required when informing the donor.
-For this, the information required is listed as:

 • The dates when a failed transaction had been initiated should be provided to the donor by the charity organization.